omar251/CinemaTec/docs/TTS_INTEGRATION.md

 ## Overview

-The CinemaTec Movie Network Explorer now includes high-quality text-to-speech functionality using Microsoft Edge TTS.
+The CinemaTec Explorer now includes high-quality text-to-speech functionality using Microsoft Edge TTS.
 Users can listen to movie overviews with natural-sounding neural voices.

 ## Features